eugelogic/hlcchlst/README.md

 # hlcchlst
 Static version of the new HLCCHL website.

-See it in action here: <a href="http://hlcchl-static.webjigsaw.net/index.html" target="_blank">HLCCHL static version</a>.
+See it in action here
+<a href="http://hlcchl-static.webjigsaw.net/index.html" target="_blank">HLCCHL static version</a>